Transgenic Animal Model Core

 Consultation

-Consultations are provided at no cost.
 We provide advice, as well as protocols and training, for every step of the process from experimental design to mouse breeding.
 Please contact us at any time with questions on how to proceed.

-Project Request
+Project Initiation

 To submit a project request, please log into MiCores.

-How we Serve Your Research Needs
+How We Serve Your Research Needs

 researcher working in lab